 A wide range of individual scientists and analysts were invited to participate in the NSAT.
 These individuals represent federal, state, and tribal agencies, universities, and various non-governmental organizations, as well as a variety of topic areas spanning the complex issue of wildland fire management.
-The sub-teams that were active during Phase II include:
+Sub-teams active during Phase II include:

-- Fuels management, wildfire extent and intensity
+- Fuels management, wildfire extent and intensity.

-- Wildfire ignitions and preventions
+- Wildfire ignitions and preventions.

-- Smoke management impacts
+- Smoke management impacts.

-- Landscape resilience
+- Landscape resilience.

-- Firefighter safety
+- Firefighter safety.

-- Fire adapted human communities
+- Fire-adapted human communities.

-- Wildfire response and suppression effectiveness
+- Wildfire response and suppression effectiveness.

-- Public acceptance and policy effectiveness
+- Public acceptance and policy effectiveness.

 Due to the complexity of wildland fire management, many of the identified topics necessarily overlap or intersect.
 This is especially true for issues such as landscape resilience, fire-adapted human communities, and public acceptance and policy effectiveness.
-As the conceptual models developed during Phase II are translated into more quantitative models to be used in Phase III, the various components and relationships among them will be made more explicit.
-Additional detail regarding subteam reports, expectations for Phase III, and conclusions are provided in the full NSAT report.
+As the conceptual models developed during Phase II are translated into more quantitative models for use in Phase III, the various components and relationships among them will become more explicit.
+Additional detail regarding sub-team reports, expectations for Phase III, and conclusions are provided in the full NSAT report.

 The NSAT sub-team efforts built upon and expanded each of these major processes.
-For example, the wildfire ignitions sub-team considered a broad range of factors that affect where, when and how wildfires start, and how various combinations of engineering, enforcement, and education can influence human-caused ignitions.
+For example, the wildfire ignitions sub-team considered a broad range of factors that affect where, when, and how wildfires start, and how various combinations of engineering, enforcement, and education can influence humancaused ignitions.
 Similarly, the fuels management sub-team examined how various combinations of prescribed fire and other fuel treatments affect vegetation structure and composition, which in turn influence (and is influenced by) wildfire extent and intensity.
-Such interactions play out differently across different ecological biomes and at different spatial and temporal scales.
+Such interactions play out differently across diverse ecological biomes and at various spatial and temporal scales.